tebogo-4-dee/medlink-healthcare/README.md

 ## Project Overview

-MedLink Healthcare is a fictional healthcare provider created as a portfolio project.
+Botshelong Healthcare is a fictional healthcare provider created as a portfolio project.
 The website provides an intuitive user experience for patients to learn about services, meet doctors, and book appointments online.

 ---